Follow our free guide to form an LLC in Iowa

 You can use your social security number for the EIN; however, it is not recommended since this information is publicly listed.

 Swyft Filings offers EIN services for small businesses in Iowa.
 Find more information here.

-Maintaining Your Iowa LLC
+Phase Two: Maintaining Your Iowa LLC

 Once the foundation of your Iowa LLC is laid, the next phase of the formation process adds more structure for your business and gets you ready to go.